BillyNoyes/Shopify-Console-Add-to-Cart/README.md

 1. Open your browser's console (usually by pressing `F12` or `Ctrl+Shift+I`).
 2. Copy the code from the `script.js` file in this repository.
 3. Paste the code into the console.

-4. Replace `'your-variant-id'` in the code with the actual variant ID you want to add to the cart.
+4. Replace the values of the `shopName` and `variantId` variables in the code.
 5. Execute the script by pressing `Enter`.

 Happy shopping! 🛒🚀